Elworthy, St Martin of Tours Church

 Unusually, the 17th-century font is made of alabaster, quarried at nearby Watchet.
-The pulpit is Jacobean, and there are late 17th-century communion trails and altar table.
+The pulpit is Jacobean, and there are late 17th-century communion rails and altar table.
 In the nave floor is a grave slab to Mary Green, who died in 1718.

 On the wall is a sketch portrait of Alexander Morley, rector of Elworthy from 1717-1731.
 Nearby is a brass wall plaque commemorating Walter Sangar, son of the rector, who died in 1917 from battlefield wounds while serving as a Lance-Corporal in the 26th Battalion of the Royal Fusiliers.

 In a nearby window you will find a pair of 15th century stained glass figures of saints.